themightykay/18WSD030-Advanced-Project/README.md

  To measure the effectiveness of using multiple antennas on sensor nodes close to, and upon water using software defined radios.

  *Current Progress*
 - CW Rx Target and Host
 - FM audio Tx Target (SISO)
 - FM audio Rx Target and Host (SISO - still missing SIMO implementation)
+- FM audio Rx Target and Host SIMO
+- LoRa Rx on Target and Host with fosphor (waterfall)
+- LoRa Tx on Target using Host generated IQ
+- Arduino code for LoRa32 v2 Tx and RX